 How to use a basal thermometer

-- The first thing you need is a proper thermometer that can take your body temperature to the 10th of a degree.
-Thousands of women trust a Basal Ovulation Thermometer from Fertility2Familiy to track their basal body temperature
+- The first thing you need is a proper thermometer to take your body temperature to the 10th of a degree.
+Thousands of women trust a Basal Ovulation Thermometer from Fertility2Familiy to track their basal body temperature.

 - Make sure that you are checking the temperature at the same time during the day.